 Description: The History Department at Wilkes University has always sought to provide innovative and diverse ways of understanding the past.
 We have partnered with other departments, developed unique study-abroad programs and broken out of old educational paradigms.
 We are continuing that trend with a series of new initiatives that will allow our History majors and minors to develop important and marketable skills in areas such as Public and Digital History as well as in inter-disciplinary programs such as our new Energy Studies minor.

 Evidence from our recent graduates has shown that the types of skills developed in these news programs are essential in the twenty-first century workplace.
 Whether our students pursue careers in education, public history, law, academia or a wide variety of other professional positions, the ability to present information orally, through writing, and now through a host of digital media, has proven to be crucial to both successfully acquiring a job and excelling in that position.

-The presentation for VIP Day will briefly explore some of the new approaches being used by historians particularly in the field of Energy History.
+The presentation for Accepted Students Day will briefly explore some of the new approaches being used by historians particularly in the field of Energy History.
 Come use modern technology to see how old energy technologies powered the innovations of the past.
 Come see how a degree in History from Wilkes University can power your future.

 “Rip Van Winkle" and "The Origin of Stories": Myth, Memory, and the Making of American Identity.

 Presenter: Dr. Sean Kelly, Assistant Professor, English and Philosophy